DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/reference/month-view.md

 ### MonthView.RowProps

-Describes properties passed to a component that renders a month view row.
+Describes properties passed to a component that renders a row.

 Field | Type | Description
 ------|------|------------